Shobhit782/Crop-Yield-Predicition-SML/README.md

 Perform visual and statistical analysis to gain deeper insights into the data.
 Using libraries like Matplotlib and Seaborn, create visualizations to explore relationships and patterns, aiding in hypothesis formation.

-5. Standardization and Column Transformation: o	Standardize features to bring them to a common scale, especially useful for algorithms sensitive to feature magnitudes.
+5. Standardization and Column Transformation:
+Standardize features to bring them to a common scale, especially useful for algorithms sensitive to feature magnitudes.
 Apply transformations to prepare data effectively for machine learning models.

 6. Train-Test Split:
-o	Split the data into training and testing sets, ensuring that model evaluation is unbiased.
+Split the data into training and testing sets, ensuring that model evaluation is unbiased.
 This division allows us to assess the model’s performance on unseen data, validating its real-world applicability.

 7. Training Multiple Models:
 Trained different models to find the most accurate predictor.
 Models include: